How Much Does It Cost to Build a Website for a Small Business

 Template vs custom design

-A template gives you a ready made layout at a low cost.
+A template gives you a ready made layout at a low basic website setup cost for small enterprises.
 It works for a basic website or a growing business that wants to build quickly using a website builder or a CMS theme.
 Custom design raises the cost because every section, layout, and visual choice is created specifically for your brand.
 This route suits owners who want a professional website that feels unique and matches long term plans.

 Comparison between template-based and custom website designs